 Mark out where the toilet will sit and ensure the 110mm soil pipe reaches to the correct location.
 These can be extended easily with push-fit extensions and flexible pipes.
 Also, check that the cold water in-feed will fit nicely into the cistern.
 Everything can then be secured in place.
 The cistern will sit on top of the toilet and secure to the wall.

 Step 9.
 The shower enclosure

 The shower enclosure is the next piece to be fitted.
-This is easily fitted by screwing it to the wall.
+The glassdoor for shower is easily fitted by screwing it to the wall.
 A tile drill piece will make it easier to drill holes.
-The shower enclosure is then sealed to the shoer tray with a bathroom sealant.
+The shower enclosure is then sealed to the shower tray with a bathroom sealant.

 Step 10.
 Fitting the sink(s) and units

 Our sinks sat on the double unit we purchased.
 The waste traps and waste pipes were fitted in place and then connected to the existing waste pipe.
 These were all screw and push-fit so super easy to fit.
 The hot and cold water inlet had to be split and fed to each tap.
 I used T joiners to accomplish this.
 Double check everything is tight and secure before switching the mains water back on.

 I fitted the waste trap before sliding the unit back against the wall.

 The final stage of this ensuite renovation was to paint the walls, box in the pipework and add some skirting.
 Whilst the electrician was wiring up the underfloor heating I asked him to wire in two extra down-lights.

 We managed to transform our ensuite for about £3500 by doing most of the work ourselves.
 Hiring a professional to do this job for you could add another £2000 to your budget.
 If you feel comfortable taking on this job and have the time then it’s a no brainer.
 If you need more inspiration and guidance for your bathroom makeover then you can check online as the internet is a great resource for DIY guides.